Go to content

 FAQ South Africa

-When traveling to a new country, especially with kids, there’s always a lot to think about—whether it’s sorting out visas, knowing what to pack, or making sure you’ve got all the details covered.
+Planning a family trip to South Africa?
+When travelling to a new country, especially with kids, there’s always a lot to think about.
+Whether it’s sorting out visas, knowing what to pack, or making sure you’ve got all the details covered, we’ve got your back.

 To help you focus more on the excitement and less on the planning, our South Africa Travel Specialists have put together their personal tips to make your family adventure as smooth as possible.
-We’ve also answered some of the most common questions our travelers ask.
+We’ve also answered some of the most common questions our travellers ask.

 While we’ve tried to cover everything below, don’t hesitate to reach out if you have more questions—we’re happy to help!